Paris Fashion Week: First fashion week under the Fédération Française de la Couture

 The first recognized Paris Fashion Week was held in October 1973 and organized Haute Couture, Ready-to-Wear, and Men's Fashion into one grouped showing by the Fédération Française de la Couture.

 The event was a fundraiser held at the Palace of Versailles to restore the palace.
 The amount aimed to reach to repair the palace was estimated at US$60 million which converts to 53,026,956 Euros.
 The fundraiser was started because the French government had stated they could not handle the cost of the renovations.
 It was overseen by the founder of New York Press Week, now known as New York Fashion Week, Eleanor Lambert, in accordance with, the at the time Versailles curator, Gérald Van der Kemp.
 The restorations and renovations included Marie Antoinette's dressing room, Louis XV's children's play room, and a staircase which began construction in 1722 but was never finished.

 Both American and Parisian designers attended the event including; Anne Klein, Bill Blass, Stephen Burrows, Oscar de la Renta, Hubert de Givenchy, and Yves Saint Laurent.
 The French designers each held their own showing set to various themes whose pieces included; a rocket ship, pumpkin coach and a rhinoceros pulling a gypsy caravan.

 The American designers, due to errors in measurement conversion, collectively held one showing under the common theme of Paris using both white and African-American models.
 The American designers' use of diversity in models marked the event as the first time African-American models had walked a French runway.

 The event gained much publicity because of the designers involved and is given the nickname "The Battle of Versailles" because of its location and the tension between the American and Parisian designers during the run of the show.

 Rules of Paris Fashion Show

 Size-zero ban

-According to French law Fashion Week does not allow models of a body mass index size zero to attend.
+According to French law Fashion Week does not allow size zero models to attend.
 The purpose of this ban is to deter models from trying to attain an unhealthy beauty standard and in turn promoting it to the public.
 Nutritionist and dietetics warn individuals about this dangerous fashion trend as it creates a higher increase of eating disorders in younger individuals, ranging from 14-18 years old.
 However, the term "size-zero" was not created by Fashion Week, but those in the Hollywood film industry in the 1990s.
 Most seeking to get into the fashion world confuse the size 0 law as a law that does not allow models in a size 0 to walk in shows.